EventStudyTools/api-wrapper.r/README.md

     -   Some pre-tests on the data are applied such that you do not get some strange errors from the API.

--   Perform an Event Study using the <https://wwww.eventstudytools.com>API.
+-   Perform an Event Study using the <https://www.eventstudytools.com> API.

 -   Parse results to R and do additional analysis and plotting with results.

 ## Further Information & Help

--   The description of test statistics and available models can be found on [Significance Tests](https://www.eventstudytools.com/significance-tests) and [Expected Return Models](https://www.eventstudytools.com/expected-return-models).
+-   The description of test statistics and available models can be found on [Significance Tests](https://www.eventstudytools.com/significance-tests/) and [Expected Return Models](https://www.eventstudytools.com/expected-return-models/).

 -   If another consultancy on event study or panel data analysis is necessary, you may contact me, Dr. Simon Müller (sm@data-zoo.de).